mwhipple/brine/docs/specification.rst

 Specification
 #############

-The behavior of Brine is itself specified using Cucumber specs.
-The are intended to provide examples for all of the provided steps, including representations of all offered behavior and handling of edge and corner cases.
-Additionally the specifications are intended to facilitate porting of Brine to new runtimes, as the same specifications should be able to be used across those runtimes: providing guaranteed consistency across those targets or a means to clearly define any divergence as is required.
+The behavior of Brine is itself specified using Cucumber specs; these are intended to provide examples for all of the provided steps, including representations of all offered behavior and handling of edge and corner cases.
+Additionally the specifications are intended to facilitate porting of Brine to new runtimes as the same specifications should be able to be used across those runtimes.

 .. _spec_request_construction: